 - New cmdlet: New-AIPCustomPermissions - replaces New-RMSProtectionLicense to create an ad-hoc policy for custom permissions

 - CustomPermissions and RemoveProtection - added to Set-AIPFileLabel

 - OnBeHalfOf - added to Set-AIPAuthentication, to be used instead of the Token parameter for non-interactive sessions

 - WhatIf and DiscoveryInfoTypes - added to Set-AIPFileClassification, so that this cmdlet can run in discovery mode without applying labels

-- Deprecated cmdlets: Clear-RMSAuthentication, Get-RMSFileStatus, Get-RMSServer, Get-RMSServerAuthentication, Get-RMSTemplate, Protect-RMSFile, Set-RMSServerAuthentication, Unprotect-RMSFile
+- Deprecated cmdlets that connect directly to a protection service: Clear-RMSAuthentication, Get-RMSFileStatus, Get-RMSServer, Get-RMSServerAuthentication, Get-RMSTemplate, Protect-RMSFile, Set-RMSServerAuthentication, Unprotect-RMSFile

 When automatic labeling is configured, the label applies the first time a document is saved.

 This release has a single fix to resolve a race-condition issue where sometimes, no labels display in Office apps or File Explorer.

 This first general availability version of the Azure Information Protection unified labeling client for Windows supports the following features:

 Manual, automatic, and recommended labeling: For more information about configuring automatic and recommended labeling for this client, see Apply a sensitivity label to content automatically.